UPDATED NOVEMBER 30, 2017: Original article published on April 21, 2016.

 Fill Out Your Experience Section (If You Can)

 Next sell yourself.
-List your major contributions, key accomplishments, or strengths within the role you held.
-Give employers something to read about using action words, descriptive phrases, and storytelling tactics.
+List your major contributions, key accomplishments, or related skills in action within each role you held.
+Give employers something to read about using action words, descriptive phrases, and results-oriented statements.

-Whatever you do, do not forget to add a Career Summary or just give one boring statement about being a graduate seeking employment with a great company.
+Whatever you do, do not forget to add a Summary or just write one boring statement about being a graduate seeking employment with a great company.
 Objective statements are dead.
 Get creative or at least strategic.

-Next month we'll spill our secrets for how college graduates can craft the perfect LinkedIn professional headline.
+This applies to your Headline as well.
+Next, we'll spill our secrets for how college graduates can craft the perfect LinkedIn Headline.